cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 - **Key(s)** to the module's store(s) in the multistore.
 - Reference to **other module's `keepers`**.
 Only needed if the `keeper` needs to access other module's store(s) (either to read or write from them).
 - A reference to the application's **codec**.
-The `keeper` needs it to marshal structs before storing them, or to unmarhsal them when it retrieves them, because stores only accept `[]bytes` as value.
+The `keeper` needs it to marshal structs before storing them, or to unmarshal them when it retrieves them, because stores only accept `[]bytes` as value.

 The rest of the file defines the `keeper`'s methods, primarily getters and setters.
 You can check an example of a `keeper` implementation [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/x/nameservice/keeper.go).